iarai/science4cast/README.md

 ## Updates
 ### 02.12.2021 - annoucement of winners
 Congratulations to all [winners](#winners)!
-All winners will join our **IEEE BigData 2021 Science4Cast Special Session**, 17.
-December, 11.00-15.00 EST/17.00-21.00 CET.
+All winners will join our **IEEE BigData 2021 Science4Cast Special Session**:

+**17. December, 10.00-15.00 EST/16.00-21.00 CET.**

 Please register or send an [e-Mail](mailto:mario.krenn@mpl.mpg.at) for additional information.
 All talks will be recorded and uploaded to youtube.

 ### 10.11.2021 - result submission deadline today AoE!